Marta Permuy: Death and legacy

 Beginning in 2018, a year following her death, the Coral Gables-based firm Permuy Architecture, led by Marta's eldest son Ignacio Permuy, began hosting annual “Art + Architecture” exhibitions in honor of the legacy of Permuy Gallery and its impact on the arts of South Florida.
 These exhibitions have featured works by several prominent Permuy Gallery-affiliated artists Marta remained close to, including Rafael Consuegra, Falero, Baruj Salinas, and Jose Mijares.

-The Permuy Gallery and Marta Permuy's broader work in the arts has been covered by several publications including Latin American art journal Resumen, the Arts Coast Journal and Coral Gables News, as well as in books such as Outside Cuba: Contemporary Cuban Visual Artists, (1989) Breaking Barriers, (1997) and Cuban-American Art in Miami: Exile, Identity, and the Neo-Baroque (2004) where she was included among the founders of Miami's Cuban art community.
+Permuy Gallery and Marta Permuy's broader work in the arts has been covered by several publications including Latin American art journal Resumen, the Arts Coast Journal and Coral Gables News, as well as in books such as Outside Cuba: Contemporary Cuban Visual Artists, (1989) Breaking Barriers, (1997) and Cuban-American Art in Miami: Exile, Identity, and the Neo-Baroque (2004) where she was included among the founders of Miami's Cuban art community.

 In 2021, The Permuy House was designated a landmark of the City of Coral Gables and included on the Coral Gables Registry of Historic Places on cultural and historic grounds due to its close association with Marta Permuy's career as the main base of her art activities for over forty years.
 In its Landmark Designation Report for the property, the Coral Gables Historic Resources & Cultural Arts Department stated "Marta played a pivotal role in supporting [...] launching and sustaining Cuban artists.
 The home is a touchstone to aid us in remembering and honoring her efforts.”
 The designation was subsequently covered by Coral Gables News where it was featured as the front-page story of that issue.
 The City of Coral Gables also issued an official press release outlining the significance of the Permuy House through the cultural contributions of Marta and Jesús Permuy.
 Following its landmark designation, the home was used to showcase the city’s historic preservation program and published on Gables Insider as well as the City of Coral Gables eNews "Preserving Our History" segment.